DMV Get The First Look At The Wizards Before The New Season Starts At Their Annual Open Practice - NewsBreak

 Doors open at 5:00 pm at the Capital One Arena F St. entrance, with seating and parking available on a first come, first serve basis.
 Also with Monumental Sports and Entertainment partnership with the nonprofit organization HeadCount this season, there will be volunteers available to help fans check their registration status and register to vote.
 You can also click the graphic below for more information on how to register to vote.

-Checkout how the Wizards are celebrating their 25th rebrand anniversary in the gallery below and the Wizards hope to see you show your support at this year’s open practice!
+Take a look at last season’s open practice in the photos in the gallery below and the Wizards hope to see you show your support at this year’s open practice!

-RELATED: Washington Wizards Hold Open Practice At An HBCU For The First Time [Photos]
+RELATED: From Bullets to Wizards: Washington Celebrates 25th Anniversary of Rebrand [Photos]

 RELATED: Too Cute: Wizards Players’ Kids Introduce Their Dads On The Big Screen For Sundays Game